smancke/guble/README.md

 # guble messaging server

 guble is a simple messaging server, written in golang.
 Guble is in a very early state and unreleased.
 If you like it, help me or come back later ;-)

+The goals of guble are, to have a message bus which is:
+* Very easy consumption of messages with web and mobile clients
+* Consumers should not need an api in addition to web sockets
+* Fast realtime messaging, as well as playback of messages from a commit-log
+* Reliable and scalable over multiple nodes
+* User aware sematics, to easily support message szenarios between people with their multiple devices

+## Features

+* In-memory dispatching of messages
+* Subscription to multiple topics

+## Next TODOs

+* Message ids as sequence
+* Strong definition of command and message format
+* Implementation of a client api
+* Introducion of User-ID and Client-ID
+* Introducion of a correlation id

 ## Roadmap

 If there is enough time, the following features may be realized:

-* Subscription to multiple topics
-* Replay of messages
+* Persistance and replay of messages
+* Acknowledgement of message delivery
+* Delivery semantics (e.g. user must read on one device)
+* Replication across multiple Servers
 * Additional REST API for message Publishing
 * Authentication and Accessmanagement